-Generally beginning within one to two weeks of exposure to the amoeba, signs and symptoms of naegleria infection may include:
+Generally beginning within two to 15 days of exposure to the amoeba, signs and symptoms of naegleria infection may include:

 These signs and symptoms can progress rapidly.
-They typically lead to death within three to seven days.
+They typically lead to death within a week.

 When to see a doctor

-Naegleria infection is caused by Naegleria fowleri amoeba, which is commonly found in warm bodies of fresh water around the world.
+Naegleria infection is caused by the Naegleria fowleri amoeba, which is commonly found in warm bodies of fresh water around the world, usually during the summer months.
 The amoeba is also sometimes found in soil.
 The amoeba enters your body through your nose, via contaminated water or dust, and travels to your brain through the nerves that transmit your sense of smell.

-Only a very small percentage of the millions of people who are exposed to Naegleria fowleri ever get sick from it.
+Only a tiny percentage of the millions of people who are exposed to Naegleria fowleri ever get sick from it.
 Why some people become infected after exposure and others don't isn't known.

 The amoeba isn't spread from person to person or by drinking contaminated water.
-Properly cleaned and disinfected swimming pools don't contain the naegleria amoeba.
+And properly cleaned and disinfected swimming pools don't contain the naegleria amoeba.

-Naegleria infection is extremely rare.
-In the United States, millions of people are exposed to the amoeba each year but fewer than 10 people a year get sick from it.
+In the United States, millions of people are exposed to the amoeba that causes naegleria infection each year, but fewer than 10 people a year get sick from it.

 Some factors that might increase your risk of naegleria infection include: